- What Is Investing and Why You Should Care

 What do they mean and why should you care?

-In the above picture, you can see a silhouette of you at the top of the tree.
+In the picture below, you can see a silhouette of you at the top of the tree.
 Everything you own is considered part of your portfolio.
 Your retirement accounts, your investment accounts, even your home are types of investments.

-You’ll notice that we describe four general types of investment assets: Stocks, Stock Funds, Bonds, and Bond Funds.
+You’ll notice that we describe four general types of investment vehicles: Individual Stocks, Stock Funds, Bonds, and Bond Funds.

 Sure there are many more investment mixes, but we didn’t want to distract from the ultimate point of the illustration.
 To show what diversification looks like.

 This means contributing to a tax-advantaged account like a 401k and IRA.
-These accounts will both save you money now and earn you awesome returns in the future.
+These accounts will both save you money now and earn you higher returns in the future.

 How can we know you’ll get awesome returns?